Watermelon Jalapeño Margaritas are the perfect balance of sweet and spice. Incredibly refreshing and no fancy liquors required!

-All that to say these drinks are THE BOMB.
-Not too sweet, welcomingly tart, and a spice level that you can adjust to your tastes.
-I love that these margaritas are made with simple, everyday ingredients – no liquors required.
 All you need is fresh watermelon, lime, tequila, and jalapeño-infused simple syrup, which is just sugar, water, and a jalapeño simmered together for 2 minutes.
-In the summertime we almost always have all these ingredients in the house, and these drinks come together quickly.
+In the summertime we almost always have all these ingredients in the house, and so these drinks come together quickly.

 Grab a deck chair and let’s do this!